Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

-\emph{The lower bound for the one-point tail:} A lower bound could be argued on similar lines to the upper bound, but for one issue: this time, we would want to say that the lower boundary condition (i.e., $\h_2$) does not go too low since, as already indicated, to get the sharp $\exp(-\frac{4}{3}\theta^{3/2})$ bound one has to consider the probability of avoiding the lower boundary.
-This in turn would require an estimate on the \emph{lower} tail of $\h_2(0)$ and $\smash{\inf_{[-\theta^{1/2},\theta^{1/2}]}\h_2(x)}$.
-While lower tail estimates are available for $\h_2(0)$ in both the positive temperature \cite{corwin2020lower,charlier2021uniform} and zero temperature \cite{tracy1994level} cases via integrable arguments, and may be upgraded to lower tails for the infimum over an interval by resampling arguments (see \cite[Proposition~A.2]{hammond2016brownian} and \cite[Proposition~B.1]{wu2021tightness}), these estimates would not be available for the extremal stationary ensembles that we also wish to make statements about.
-As mentioned after Theorem~\ref{mt.extremal}, it appears quite difficult and interesting to obtain lower tail bounds via the Gibbs property and not relying on integrable inputs.
+\emph{The lower bound for the one-point tail:} A lower bound could be argued on similar lines to the upper bound, but for one issue: this time, we would want to say that the lower boundary condition (i.e., $\cL_2$) does not go too low since, as already indicated, to get the sharp $\exp(-\frac{4}{3}\theta^{3/2})$ bound one has to consider the probability of avoiding the lower boundary.
+This in turn would require an estimate on the \emph{lower} tail of $\cL_2(0)$ and $\smash{\inf_{[-\theta^{1/2},\theta^{1/2}]}\cL_2(x)}$.
+While lower tail estimates are available for $\h_1(0)$ \cite{corwin2020lower,charlier2021uniform} and $\cP_1$ \cite{tracy1994level} via integrable arguments, and may be upgraded to lower tails for the infimum of the respective second curves over an interval by resampling arguments (see \cite[Proposition~A.2]{hammond2016brownian} and \cite[Proposition~B.1]{wu2021tightness}), we have not included lower tail estimates for $\cL_1(0)$ in our assumptions; further, these estimates would not be available for the extremal stationary ensembles that we also wish to make statements about.

-Observe, however, that the \emph{tightness-in-$t$} of $\h_1(0)$ on the lower tail side is available for all the ensembles we consider.
-While on first glance this appears quite weak, our actual argument makes use of this one-point tightness (and so also applies to extremal ensembles) along with a bootstrapping procedure.
-In fact, the argument initially appears to completely ignore the lower boundary and requires no explicit control on it.
+Observe, however, that the \emph{tightness} of $\cL_1(0)$ on the lower tail side is available.
+While on first glance this appears quite weak, our actual argument makes use of this one-point tightness along with a bootstrapping procedure.
+In fact, the argument initially appears to completely ignore the lower boundary of the second curve and requires no explicit control on it.
 For this reason it directly applies to both positive and zero temperature ensembles with no need to transfer non-intersection probability bounds to partition functions.
 Let us sketch the argument.